Bennnitoo/IEMT302-s227275233/README.md

 Misinterprets complex or ambiguous questions.

 May fail to respond if a student uses slang or very casual language outside of its training examples.

+Setup Instructions

+Clone the repository

+git clone <your-repo-url>
+cd telegram-campus-bot

+Create and activate a virtual environment

+python -m venv venv
+# Linux / Mac
+source venv/bin/activate
+# Windows
+venv\Scripts\activate

+Install dependencies

+pip install -r requirements.txt

+Download Spacy language model

+python -m spacy download en_core_web_sm

+Run the bot

+python bot.py

+Interact with the bot on Telegram

+Start a chat with your bot using its token.

+Try sample queries:

+“When is the library open?”

+“Who can I contact for IT support?”

+“What lectures are today?”

+Verifying Functionality

+Send queries matching the intents listed in intents.json.

+Verify that the bot responds accurately.

+Test unexpected input to see fallback behavior and logging.